ansys/magnet-segmentation-toolkit/doc/source/Contributing.rst

 Adhere to code style
 --------------------
-The Magnet Segmentation Toolkit is compliant with `PyAnsys code style
+The Magnet Segmentation ToolkitBackend is compliant with `PyAnsys code style
 <https://dev.docs.pyansys.com/coding-style/index.html>`_.
 It uses the tool
 `pre-commit <https://pre-commit.com/>`_ to check the code style.